IndependentCommunity/blitz3d_soloud/README.md

 3) Unpack archive Unzip the archive to a convenient location, somewhere closer to the root disk folder.

-4) Enter to archive codeblocks\ folder and open runtime.cbr project.
+4) Enter to archive codeblocks\ folder and open runtime.cbp project in CodeBlocks IDE.

 5) Select Build->Rebuild main menu option or press Ctrl-F11.
 For compile and get dll.